atreyasha/spp-explainability/docs/develop.md

                     tree structure or soft logic where possible -\> perform this incrementally for comparison

+                6.  make incremental tree of changes with grid-search and random-seed-variant repeats -\> do grid search and multiple runs of each best model with different random seeds to get standard deviation of performance

             4.  core explainability changes

                 1.  revert/refactor soft_patterns_rnn, visualization,
                     interpretation and testing scripts from git backlog to repository -\> understand and improve these significantly

+                2.  focus on explainability rather than performance since the data set is relatively easy to perform on -\> this part should be well studied and motivated -\> final ensemble of regular expressions should give insights and perform similar to main SoPa++ neural model

             5.  fine-tuning